Can Fulham buck trend to stay in Premier League?

 Jokanovic's time as Fulham manager came to an end in November 2018, with his side bottom of the Premier League after 12 games and without a win in nine.

-Leicester's title-winning hero Claudio Ranieri was brought in to change the club's fortunes but lasted just 106 days in the job, before he was replaced by temporary boss Scott Parker.
+Leicester's title-winning hero Claudio Ranieri was brought in to change the club's fortunes, but lasted just 106 days in the job, before he was replaced by temporary boss Parker.

-Relegation was confirmed in a 4-1 hammering away at Watford, with five games still to play.
+Relegation was confirmed in a 4-1 hammering at Watford, with five games still to play.

 Victory in their final three games ensured they ended the season on a more respectable 26 points in 19th place, with only Huddersfield below them.